Koroes/magnifier/README.md

 # magnifier
-accord to use html to complete the magnifier
+use html to complete the magnifier